UL GMO testing services will assist companies in their goal towards Non-GMO certification.

 For additional information regarding UL GMO testing services, please contact [email protected] and a UL representative will follow up soon.

-UL is a premier global independent safety science company that has championed progress for more than 120 years.
+About UL UL is a premier global independent safety science company that has championed progress for more than 120 years.
 Its nearly 11,000 professionals are guided by the UL mission to promote safe working and living environments for all people.
 UL uses research and standards to continually advance and meet ever-evolving safety needs.
 We partner with businesses, manufacturers, trade associations, and international regulatory authorities to bring solutions to a more complex global supply chain.
 For more information about our certification, testing, inspection, advisory and, education services, visit http://www.UL.com.

-The Non-GMO Project works in several different capacities to ensure the availability of non-GMO products and to help support informed choice.
+About Non-GMO Project The Non-GMO Project works in several different capacities to ensure the availability of non-GMO products and to help support informed choice.
 We offer North America’s only third party verification and labeling for non-GMO food and products.
 We also educate consumers and the food industry to help build awareness about GMOs and their impact on our health and food systems. http://www.nongmoproject.org/about/